WCSCourses/Cancer_Genome_Analysis23/Modules/02_Mutation_Calling/mutation_calling_exercises.md

 - `DP`: Depth.
 The number of reads covering a given position.
 We should expect this value to be close to the estimated depth of our sequencing.
 - `QUAL`: the VCF quality field is filled by every caller, though it doesn't have a strict definition.
 It can't be compared across variant callers and a filter that works for one callset may not work well for another.
 - For mutect2, `F1R2` and `F2R1`: these describe the number of reads in proper versus improper orientation that supports the variant.
 Too many reads in the improper orientation can indicate that the variant we're examining is unlikely to be real.
+-

-Let's look at an example line from our VCF (and the last line in our VCF header):
+Let's look at an example line from a VCF (and the last line in the VCF header):
 ```
 #CHROM  POS     ID      REF     ALT     QUAL    FILTER  INFO    FORMAT  TCRBOA6-Normal  TCRBOA6-Tumor
 chr22   10573224        .
 C       CT      .       .
 AS_SB_TABLE=6,19|3,2;DP=30;ECNT=1;MBQ=35,35;MFRL=546,354;MMQ=40,40;MPOS=38;NALOD=0.997;NLOD=2.66;POPAF=6.00;RPA=2,3;RU=T;STR;TLOD=10.46 GT:AD:AF:DP:F1R2:F2R1:FAD:SB     0/0:9,0:0.092:9:3,0:5,0:9,0:2,7,0,0     0/1:16,5:0.263:21:6,2:10,3:16,5:4,12,3,2